jonnyweatherly/aajonusnet/md/Interviews/One Radio Network Interview 1.md

 A: Lots of raw eggs.
 And of course butter.

-[Mike]: Okay, because they've only given him two months to live.
+Mike: Okay, because they've only given him two months to live.
 He's really weak, and so I have to take him to a colonics, have him washed out every couple of days.

 A: That's not a good thing.

-[Mike]: But the thing is, he's doing better every day.
+Mike: But the thing is, he's doing better every day.
 It's like we get these poisons out of him.
 It's like he keeps doing better and better, leaps and bounds.

 A: But the problem there is you're rushing E. coli into the system, and E. coli is responsible for feeding the brain and nervous system.
 However, what it does is it pushes the E. coli out of the bowel, and then you have a very low colony.
 So what happens in about six months is it does the opposite.
 He starts breaking down.
 E. coli is the final stage of digestion for proteins and fats to feed the brain and nervous system.